Got vagina problems? Check for food intolerances

 Urinary tract infections, painful bladder syndrome, cystitis, interstitial cystitis

-Salicylates are in the same family as aspirin, and intolerance can lead to kidney damage that looks like abuse of analgesics (pain killers like aspirin).
-This intolerance can lead to repeated urinary tract infections and cystitis.
+Salicylates are in the same family as aspirin, and intolerance can lead to kidney damage that looks like abuse of analgesics (painkillers like aspirin).
+Salicylate intolerance can lead to repeated urinary tract infections and cystitis.

 Salicylates are the most common cause of yeast overgrowth, which leads to vulvovaginal yeast infections.

-Many vitamins, perfumes and so on may contain unexpected salicylates, so if you’re suffering frequent or ongoing yeast problems, going on an elimination diet may help.
+Many vitamins, perfumes, and so on may contain unexpected salicylates, so if you’re suffering frequent or ongoing yeast problems, going on an elimination regime that includes non-food items may help.

 Vulvovaginal pain, irritation, rashes, rawness

-Salicylates are one of the most common food chemicals that cause vulvodynia, however amines, additives and dairy are also up there.
+Salicylates are one of the most common food chemicals that cause vulvodynia, however amines, additives and dairy are also culprits.
 Oxalates are also a problem for many.

 Vaginal irritation with no known cause can occur in kids frequently, with foods or products that may seem minor and unrelated, such as lip balm.